Cranky4/change-log-behavior/readme.md

     ];
 }
 ```
+__Attention:__ Behavior watches to "safe" attributes only.
-Add attributes to *excludedAttributes* if you don't want to log
+Add attributes into *excludedAttributes* if you don't want to log
 its changes.

 2- Configure *log* component: